Skip to content

 3. Complaint and Investigative Procedures

-1. The following procedure is available for those who believe they are victims of harassment or discrimination, or who witness such acts:
+1. The following procedure is available for students who believe they are victims of harassment or discrimination under this policy, or who witness such acts:

-2. Seek to resolve issues through administrative personnel.
+1. Seek to resolve issues through school administrative personnel through an informal complaint process.

-3. Register a formal complaint with the District Compliance Officer who will initiate an investigation.
+2. Register a formal complaint with the school administrator.

 2. If an investigation reveals evidence of criminal conduct, the matter will be referred to local law enforcement.
-The district will conduct its own internal investigation independent of law enforcement officials.
+The school administration will also conduct its own internal investigation independently of law enforcement officials to determine if District policy has been violated.

 3. All investigations will be treated with discretion to protect the privacy of those involved.
 All efforts will be made to treat the information confidentially; however, absolute confidentiality of all information obtained through an investigation cannot be guaranteed.

-6. An investigation shall be completed as quickly as practicable, but within 30 days of receipt of the complaint, unless extenuating circumstances require a longer period.
-All parties shall be notified of the extension of time.
+6. An investigation shall be completed as quickly as practicable, but within 30-45 calendar days of receipt of the complaint, unless extenuating circumstances require a longer period.
+In these cases, all parties shall be notified of the extension of time.

-7. Within 10 working days of the conclusion of the investigation, the District Compliance Officer shall provide all parties a written disposition of the complaint.
+7. Within 10 working days of the conclusion of the investigation, the school administrator shall provide all parties a written disposition of the complaint.

 4. Retaliation

 Retaliation under this policy is prohibited.
-Individuals found to have engaged in retaliatory conduct will face disciplinary action, up to and including termination.
+Individuals found to have engaged in retaliatory conduct will face disciplinary action, up to and including expulsion from the District or termination from employment.

 5. Records